The Most Significant Difference Between Film and Theatre: A Deep Dive into Medium Specificity

 Introduction: Beyond the Obvious

 While both film and theatre strive to tell compelling stories and evoke powerful emotions, the how is drastically different.
 Simply stating that film uses cameras and theatre relies on live performance doesn't capture the profound implications of this foundational divergence.
-The camera's ability to manipulate time, space, and perspective fundamentally alters the narrative possibilities, creating a distinct artistic language compared to the immediacy and shared space of live theatre.
+Consider this: the camera's ability to manipulate time, space, and perspective fundamentally alters the narrative possibilities, creating a distinct artistic language compared to the immediacy and shared space of live theatre.
 This difference isn't merely about technological advancements; it's about the inherent nature of each medium and how it shapes the artistic choices available to the creators.

 The Power of Editing: Film's Temporal Flexibility